ibm-cloud-docs/sap/sap-provision-intel-bare-metal-vpc-gen2-deploy-infrastructure.md

 ### Internal storage
 {: #bm-vpc-internal-storage}

-Your bare metal server on VPC comes with several internal NVMEs, depending on its size.
+Your Bare metal server on VPC comes with a number of internal NVMEs, depending on its size.
 For SAP NetWeaver based deployment, you can use those NVMEs that are presented as block devices to the operating system.
 The NVMEs are listed under “/dev/nvmeXn1” (X from 0 to the number of NVMEs in total, minus 1).
 Use the NVMEs according to your requirements and needs.
+For SAP HANA based deployments, refer to [Bare Metal Server certified profiles for SAP HANA](/docs/sap?topic=sap-hana-iaas-offerings-profiles-intel-bm-vpc) to see the details on laying out the storage.

 ### External storage
 {: #bm-vpc-external-storage}